 - Cook garlic and lemongrass until soft, about 5 minutes

-- Add onion, ginger, stock, soy sauce, fish sauce, sugar, star anise, cloves, tabasco and cinnamon and bring to a boil
+- Add onion, ginger, stock, water, soy sauce, fish sauce, sugar, star anise, cloves, tabasco and cinnamon and bring to a boil

 - Reduce heat to a simmer and cook, covered for 20 minutes.